RG9-1485

 The LJ 5000 printers were introduced in 1998 at around the same time as the LJ 4000 - they are stylistically similar although the control panel is swapped to the opposite side.
 Machines in the family are the LaserJet 5000, 5000n, 5000dn, 5000gn, 5100, 5100tn and 5100dtn - the suffix letters indicate networking, duplex and an extra tray.

 It's fair to say that HP have fulfilled their obligations to customers by supplying parts for ten years.
-The machine engine was actually made by Canon, so they were an alternative source of parts, however they recently stopped supply of parts as well.
+The machine engine was actually made by Canon, so they were an alternative source of parts, however they seem to have stopped supply of parts for this engine as well.

 With an older colour printer everyone might agree to call it a day.
 New colour printers are much better than those made in 1998 (clunky old things based on a shared drum).